mitkrieg/predicting-housing-prices/README.md

 ## Conclusion & Next Steps

 Due to repeated heteroscedastic residual plots, the linear regression model still has room for growth.
-Perhaps with further exploraton a better transformation could be found using polynomial/logarithmic feature.
-In addition there may be other ways to features further flesh out using dummies and/or feature interactions.
+Perhaps with further exploraton a better transformation could be found using a polynomial/logarithmic feature.
+In addition there may be other ways to engineer features or further flesh out using dummies and/or feature interactions.

 ## Repository Structure